mattpovich/sedfitting-ysos/recipes/find_ysoc_procedure.md

 Other surveys could be substituted (e.g. *WISE* for *Spitzer*/IRAC is an obvious choice), but the ORDER that photometry points appear in the data file should not be changed.
 This pipeline also supports adding VVV/UKIDSS *YZ*, if available, in the filters 1 & 2 positions, in which case `n=12`.

+I **strongly recommend** selecting the better of the duplicated 2MASS and UKIDSS/VVV *JHK(s)* fluxes and setting the flags for the *unused* fluxes to 0 initially.
+This will facilitate the filtering out of non-excess sources even in cases where there is disagreement in the near-IR fluxes due to variability or blending of sources.
+My own procedure for creating `data_glimpse+` (below) does exactly this, and the unused photometry can be re-activated later when fitting with YSO models.

 ### An automated option for producing the fitter data file
 I have included with this distribution an `IDL` procedure, `glimpseplus2data.pro`, that automatically creates the fitter data file from a `.fits` table containing the requisite photometry columns. **WARNING: Currently this works only for GLIMPSE, not *WISE* or other MIR catalog formats.**